astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

 .. figure:: /_static/quickstart/InputOutputFiles.png
     :align: center

 Here you can setup the input and the output parameters.
-Note that the catalog.txt file included with the quickstart data is already selected, but you can select any ASCII or FITS table which contains the same column names.
+Note that the catalog.txt file included with the quickstart data is already selected as the input catalog, but you can select any ASCII or FITS table which contains the same column names.

+As you can notice, Phosphoros has already set the output folder for you.
+This is done based on some rules for helping you to organize your outputs (and avoid overriding them).
+You can find more details about this organization :ref:`here <directory-organization>`.
+Note that you can change the output folder to any directory you like.

-On the right side of the panel, you can select the types of outputs you want.
-The output catalog contains only the predicted redshift value, the output PDF file contains the 1D redshift PDFs for each source and the likelihood and posterior files contain the full multi-dimentional probabilities of each source.
-For this tutorial you should select to generate the output catalog in FITS format and the PDF files.
+On the rest of the panel, you can select the types of outputs you want to be produced  in the output directory (best fitted model, 1D PDFs, multi-dimensional posterior, etc).
+For this tutorial you should select to generate the output catalog in FITS format and to generate the 1D PDF for the Redshift.

 .. tip::